KaiTheRedNinja/GUI-Dog/README.md

 1. Decide if the goal is feasible
 2. Gather context
 3. Decide one of the following:
-    - Which tool to use
+    - A tool to use
+        - Uses function calling to use the tool
     - The goal is complete
     - The goal cannot be achieved
-4. Use the tool, while indicating if the goal has been achieved or not
-4. Repeat 2-4 until the LLM indicates that the goal has been achieved
+4. Repeat 2-3 until the LLM indicates that the goal has been achieved

 ## Roadmap